New Law Combats Misclassification of Workers

 Acting on his commitment to support and uplift New Jersey workers, Governor Phil Murphy signed a legislative package combatting worker misclassification and exploitation.
 The bills will crack down on employee misclassification in businesses by allowing stop-work orders against employers violating state wage, benefit, and tax law; providing an assessment of penalties for violations in connection with misclassification of employees; and requiring employers to post a notice for their employees regarding employee misclassification, among others.

 Since day one, taking on the practice of misclassification has been a top priority for the Murphy Administration.
-In May 2018, Governor Murphy signed Executive Order No. 25, which established the Task Force on Employee Misclassification.
-He later released a comprehensive report from the Task Force which included sixteen recommendations for both executive actions and relevant legislation.
-His administration has already made significant progress on responding to the Task Force’s recommendations to curtail the widespread and illegal practice of misclassifying workers, including through improving cross-training between departments and cooperation with neighboring states.
+In May 2018, Governor Murphy signed Executive Order No. 25, establishing the Task Force on Employee Misclassification.
+He later released a comprehensive report from the Task Force, which included sixteen recommendations for both executive actions and relevant legislation.
+His administration has already made significant progress in responding to the Task Force’s recommendations to curtail the widespread and illegal practice of misclassifying workers, including through improving cross-training between departments and cooperation with neighboring states.